-Failed install (initial SCOP1.8), clueless installer compounded by poor manufacturer support.
+Failed install (initial SCOP1.8), clueless installer compounded by poor support from Mitsubishi.
 Help needed desperately!

 @bart Best of luck moving forward, I look forward to hearing when all is settled and corrected for you.
 Please let us know once you have everything sorted.